Chirag-ahir/JAVA-All-Basic/README.md

 What is Garbage collection in Java ?<br>
 Garbage collection is the mechanism used in Java to de-allocate unused memory, which is nothing but clear the space consumed by unused objects.

+Explain Daemon thread <br>
+The daemon thread can be defined as a thread with least priority.
+This Daemon thread is designed t run in the background during the process of Garbage collection.

+What is enumeration in Java ?<br>
+An enumeration in Java is a special data type which contains a set of predefined constants.

+Why Java is consider as a Dynammic?<br>
+Java is considered as Dynamic because of Byte code.
+A source code written in one platform, that can be executed in any platform.
+And it also loads the class files at run time.
+Anything that happens at run time is considered as Dynamic.

+What is JSP ?<br>
+JSP is an abbreviation for Java Servlet Page.
+The JSP page consist of two types of text.<br>
+  1. Static data<br>
+  2. JSP elements<br>